jtoumey/prePostProcessLib/README.md

-# preprocessLib
+# preProcessLib
-Library of preprocessing tools for CFD.
+Library of pre-processing tools for CFD.